mdn/content/files/en-us/web/css/important/index.md

 ### Cascade layers

 Within each of the three origins - author, user, and user-agent - normal declarations in unlayered styles override layered style declarations, with the last declared having precedence over the layers declared before it.
-The order of precedence is reversed for important declarations, with important declarations in the first declared layer taking precedence over important declarations in the last declared layer, with all the important declarations having precedence over important declarations made outside of any layer.
+The order of precedence is reversed for important declarations, with important declarations in the first declared layer taking precedence over important declarations in the last declared layer.
+All the important declarations have precedence over important declarations made outside of any layer.

 ### Inline styles